About the initiative

 Applicants must confirm:

 - they have provided rent relief to the tenant(s) of a property that is subject to a Commercial Tenancy Relief Scheme eligible tenancy.
-Tenant(s) contact details are required to verify eligibility of the amount of rent waived by a current commercial lease agreement.
-The online calculator can help you figure out the relevant amounts for your application.
+Tenant(s) contact details are required to verify eligibility the amount of rent waived by a current commercial lease agreement with their tenant(s).
+Our online calculator can help you figure out the amounts for your application.